shoober420/windows11-scripts/README.md

 NOTE: Reinstall Windows from USB ISO to fully restore apps, registry, and original settings

-NOTE: Doing a "Refresh your PC: Local reinstall" will NOT install deleted Windows apps and NOT restore original registry, "Cloud download" option recommended if USB ISO unavailable
+NOTE: Doing a "Refresh your PC: Local reinstall" will NOT install deleted Windows apps and NOT restore original registry fully, "Cloud download" option recommended if USB ISO unavailable

 # Minimal Install
  - EnablePowerShell.bat